 When Gilleo learned that the sign violated a city ordinance, she approached the city council for an exemption and was denied.
 Gilleo then sued the city, claiming that the ordinance violated her First Amendment right of free speech.
 As the case moved through the legal system, Gilleo removed the sign from her lawn and placed one in a bedroom window that read “For Peace in the Gulf.”
 The sign in the window also violated the city ordinance.

-Ordinance against political signs closed off important form of expression
+Court said ordinance against political signs stopped important form of expression

 Writing for a unanimous Court, Justice John Paul Stevens explained that Ladue’s anti-sign law was unconstitutional because it closed off a traditional form of expression.